What Causes Hot Melt Adhesive Char?

-Most hot melt systems use melting tanks to heat the adhesive to the required temperature.
+Traditional tank-based and tankless hot melt systems use melting tanks to heat the adhesive to the required temperature.
 The adhesive along the outside of the tanks is exposed to higher heat and burns more quickly, much like a crock pot will create charred food around the perimeter.
 This inefficient heating method is usually compounded by some common practices found in many end-of-line packaging applications:

 1. Leaving hot melt systems and meting tanks turned on for extended periods of time